sethryder/modpackindex-api-docs-old/modpacks/modpack.md

         {
             "id": 2,
             "name": "Applied Energistics 2",
-            "deck": "Applied Energistics 2 is a Minecraft Mod which contains a large amount of new content, mostly centered around the concept of using Energy,", "website": "http://ae-mod.info/",
+            "short_description": "Applied Energistics 2 is a Minecraft Mod which contains a large amount of new content, mostly centered around the concept of using Energy,", "website": "http://ae-mod.info/",
             "download_link": "http://ae-mod.info/Downloads/",
             "donate_link": "http://ae-mod.info/",